 Japanese cuisine is world-famous, but there is so much food in Japan to try besides sushi!
-Many of us also know of sashimi, tempura, and ramen.
+Of course, many of us also know of sashimi, tempura, and ramen.
 Yet Japanese food culture is much richer than that.

 1. Buta-No-Shogayaki (Ginger Pork)

 This is one of the most common (and tasty) Japanese dishes.
-Try it in many restaurants, izakaya (traditional Japanese restaurant/bar), in fast food chains, and even as a bento box (a pre-prepared Japanese style lunch) found in many grocery stores and convenience stores.
+Try it in many restaurants, izakaya (traditional Japanese restaurant/bar), fast food chains, and even as a bento box (a pre-prepared Japanese-style lunch) found in many grocery stores and convenience stores.

-The dish makes for a great quick and tasty meal and it’s perfect for any season.
+The dish makes for a fabulous quick, and tasty meal and is perfect for any season.

-This dish may look like ramen at first sight (and you could say it belongs to the same group of dishes), but it’s different and unique.
-If you want to taste something really traditional, don’t miss out on this dish.
+This dish may look like ramen at first sight (and you could say it belongs to the same category), but it’s different and unique.
+So if you want to taste something traditional, don’t miss out on this dish.

-Champon is originally from Nagasaki as it first appeared there in a Chinese restaurant during the Meiji era (1868-1912).
-Unlike the many different kinds of ramen, its noodles (specifically made for this dish) are boiled in the soup itself instead of being added later.
+Champon is originally from Nagasaki, as it first appeared in a Chinese restaurant during the Meiji era (1868-1912).
+However, unlike the many different kinds of ramen, its noodles (specifically made for this dish) are boiled in the soup itself instead of being added later.

 A great seasonal dish, Champon’s ingredients vary slightly depending on the season (pork, seafood, vegetables, or any combination of these).